 You’ll need to choose something that you’ll easily have access to.
 After all, one of the reasons why you’d need a swap is you’ll need it soon.

-For instance, a swap like a palm vinegar might be difficult to find, depending on where you live.
+For instance, a swap like palm vinegar might be difficult to find, depending on where you live.
 Meanwhile, distilled white vinegar is everywhere.

 Another consideration you need to look at is the color.
 Cane vinegar has a light color.
 For the closest result, use something with a similar light hue.
 Using dark vinegar like balsamic in a light-colored dish will change its appearance.